JacobCrabill/FlurryPP/README.md

 Moving grids are supported by the solver, but there are not yet any grid-motion functions implemented beyond several simple test-case functions.

-Lastly, overset grids in 3D are supported by using the "artificial boundary" method, with Jay Sitaraman's TIOGA library being used for hole-blanking whenever solid bodies are embedded inside a mesh.
+Lastly, overset grids in 2D and 3D are supported by using the "artificial boundary" method, with Jay Sitaraman's TIOGA library being used for hole-blanking whenever solid bodies are embedded inside a mesh.
 Moving overset grids are also supported now for 2D and 3D.

 Background / Goals of the Project
 =================================